12 pubs for a great Sunday lunch in Kent

 Maidstone Road, Matfield, Tonbridge

 Be met with a warm welcome at The Poet, and choose from the extensive Sunday menu offering all the classic favourites as well some modern variations.
-To start, try barbecue mackerel with pickled beetroot, horseradish cream and watercress, followed by a roasted rump of beef complete with all the trimmings.
+To start, try smoked salmon with pickled cucumber and ricotta on pumpernickel, followed by a roasted rump of beef complete with all the trimmings.

 If you've still got some room there is a delicious dessert menu that is good enough to get mouths watering.
 To wash it all down there is a great wine list with suggested pairings for every dish.
 The Poet prides itself on sourcing as much of its food from the area as possible, with vegetables coming from nearby green-grocers.